25 Best Places to Visit in Nuwara Eliya, Sri Lanka

 Anyone can pay a visit to the church during its opening hours.
 It is located in Bandaranaika Mawatha, Nuwara Eliya.

-🏨 Accommodations nearby St Xaviers Church
+🏨 Accommodations near St Xaviers Church

 Franciscan Sister's Jam Room